open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/otlp.md

 The recognized (case-insensitive) values for `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` are:

-* `cumulative`: Choose cumulative aggregation temporality for all instrument kinds.
+* `Cumulative`: Choose cumulative aggregation temporality for all instrument kinds.
-* `delta`: Choose Delta aggregation temporality for Counter, Asynchronous Counter and Histogram instrument kinds, choose Cumulative aggregation for UpDownCounter and Asynchronous UpDownCounter instrument kinds.
+* `Delta`: Choose Delta aggregation temporality for Counter, Asynchronous Counter and Histogram instrument kinds, choose Cumulative aggregation for UpDownCounter and Asynchronous UpDownCounter instrument kinds.
-* `lowmemory`: This configuration uses Delta aggregation temporality for Synchronous Counter and Histogram and uses Cumulative aggregation temporality for Synchronous UpDownCounter, Asynchronous Counter, and Asynchronous UpDownCounter instrument kinds.
+* `LowMemory`: This configuration uses Delta aggregation temporality for Synchronous Counter and Histogram and uses Cumulative aggregation temporality for Synchronous UpDownCounter, Asynchronous Counter, and Asynchronous UpDownCounter instrument kinds.

-The "lowmemory" choice is so-named because the SDK can under certain conditions use less memory in this configuration than the others.
+The "LowMemory" choice is so-named because the SDK can under certain conditions use less memory in this configuration than the others.
 Comparatively, the "cumulative" choice forces the SDK to maintain a delta-to-cumulative conversion for Synchronous Counter and Histogram